 In the mid 1900s, the Germans dropped the word Pinscher from the name, and the British dropped it a few years later.

-Over the years, breeders have worked diligently to take the edge off the original Dobie's sharp personality — with good results.
-Although the Doberman is protective of his family and home, he is known as an affectionate and loyal companion.
+Over the years, breeders have worked diligently to take the edge off the original Dobie's sharp personality with good results.
+Although the Doberman is protective of their family and home, they're known as an affectionate and loyal companion.

-A super-intelligent and super-active dog — that's what you get when you get a Doberman Pinscher.
-You also get an extremely loyal, trustworthy dog who's playful and fun-loving with his family.
-He's a natural protector who won't hesitate to act when he thinks his family is under threat, but he is not aggressive without reason.
+A super-intelligent and super-active dog--that's what you get when you get a Doberman Pinscher.
+You also get an extremely loyal, trustworthy dog who's playful and fun-loving with family.
+They're a natural protector who won't hesitate to act when they think their family is under threat, but they're not aggressive without reason.

 The Dobie likes to be busy, physically and mentally.
-He learns quickly, and training him is easy.
-Because he learns so fast, it's challenging to keep lessons fresh and interesting.
-He can have his own ideas about things, though typically he's not overly stubborn or willful with an owner who provides consistent, kind leadership.
+They learn quickly, and training them is easy.
+Because they learn so fast, it's challenging to keep lessons fresh and interesting.
+They can have their own ideas about things, though typically they're not overly stubborn or willful with an owner who provides consistent, kind leadership.

 The Dobie takes a while to grow up.
-He remains puppyish until he is three to four years old.
+They remain puppyish until they're three to four years old.

 Dobies are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all Dobies will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.